 Partner with Stericycle to Learn More about Safe and Sustainable Disposal Practices

-If you have questions about safe medication disposal practices or would like to learn more about how your organization can participate in a drug take back day or ongoing medication collection plans, visit our Pharmaceutical Waste Disposal hub.
+Visit our Pharmaceutical Waste Disposal hub if you have questions about safe medication disposal practices or would like to learn more about how your organization can participate in a drug take back day or ongoing medication collection plans.